mohangrewal101/Path-Reachability/CHECKINS.md

 ### User Study 2 - User 1

-- User 1 presented with an example program, asked to upload to the front end of the application
+- User 1 presented with an example program, and asked to upload it to the front end of the application.
 - The user thought the application was interesting.
-- The user did not understand why the “unsatisfiable” paths would be useful to know about.
-Said we should consider removing these.
+- They did not understand why the “unsatisfiable” paths would be useful to know about.
+They said we should consider removing these.
-- The user thought it would be great if the program could generate the test case templates, since it is already outputting the variable assignments for satisfiable paths through the program.
+- They thought it would be great if the program could generate the test case templates, since it is already outputting the variable assignments for satisfiable paths through the program.
-- The user mentioned it would be beneficial if the application analysis was able to handle more complex conditions (like operators on numerical values, and variable assignments).
+- They mentioned it would be beneficial if the application analysis was able to handle more complex conditions (like operators on numerical values, and variable assignments).
 The team is actively working on these features already.

 ### User Study 2 - User 2